-The Laboratory operates cutting-edge largescale facilities for studies in physics, chemistry, biology, medicine, applied science, and a wide range of advanced technologies.
-BNL's worldclass research facilities are also available to university, industrial, and government personnel from around the world.
+In support of these initiatives, the Laboratory operates cutting-edge large-scale facilities for studies in physics, chemistry, biology, medicine, applied science, and a wide range of advanced technologies.
+BNL's world-class research facilities are also available to university, industrial, and government personnel from around the world.
 The Laboratory integrates sustainable operations and environmental stewardship into all facets of its research and operations and is committed to managing its programs in a manner that protects the local ecosystem and public health.